kharchenkolab/Baysor/examples/iss/README.md

 ### Preprocessing raw data

 In this example we used "3-3" section.
-So, you need to download "pciSeq_3-3_right.mat" file ("pciSeq_3-3_left.mat" works as well, because they have the same set of transcripts) and the corresponding DAPI ("DAPI_3-3.jpg").
+So, you need to download "pciSeq_3-3_right.mat" file ("pciSeq_3-3_left.mat" works as well, because they have the same set of molecules) and the corresponding DAPI ("DAPI_3-3.jpg").
 To convert .mat file to the compatible csv format, you need to define ISS class (download [the file](https://github.com/kdharris101/iss/blob/a2fab5ec452d447f5b8adfde5a3d85be49aa25be/%40iss/iss.m) and run `run("iss.m")` inside your MATLAB session.
 After that, run the following code:

 ```matlab
 load("pciSeq_3-3_right.mat")